The Five Lightbulbs

 Lightbulb 5 - Your Customer's New Life

 Your customer needs to see the destination.
-Not what your product does, but what their life looks like after.
+What does their life look like after success with your product?

 About Billy Broas

-I created the Five Lightbulbs after years of helping businesses figure out what to say in their marketing, and in what order to say it.
+I created the Five Lightbulbs after years of helping businesses figure out what to say in their sales and marketing.

-Before marketing, I was a scientist and engineer.
-That background taught me to think in structures, not slogans.
-The Five Lightbulbs is the structure I kept finding underneath every piece of marketing that actually worked.
+Before this career, I was a scientist and engineer.
+That background taught me to think in structures.
+The Five Lightbulbs is the structure I kept finding underneath every piece of marketing that worked.

 Go Further